Here are my kid-friendly road trip tips for driving to Disney!

 6. Give them Early Souvenirs

-Everyone loves a present!
 Stock up with a few fun things that you can wrap and surprise the kids with on the road.
-Coloring books, the new Disney LEGO figures, a character t-shirt and glow-sticks (for them to use in the parks at night) are all fun & cheap.
+Coloring books, Disney LEGO figures, a character t-shirt and glow-sticks (for them to use in the parks at night).
+These are all fun & fairly cheap things that you can surprise the kids with.

 7. Stories and Songs